 Our first chart below considers your body type.
 Here are three different shapes of which one or possibly two shapes will fit you.
 So the question is are you Mr Average, do you consider yourself a standard fit, if yes then in Van Heusen terminology European Fit Shirt is the best fit for you.
 Next type is the athletic shape, of slim or youthful appearance, no belly and happy to put your physic to the best advantage by wearing a Slim Fit Shirt.
 The third fit is for the stocky or heavy-set guy, perhaps mature and with a bit of a tum.
 This gentleman requires the Classic Fit Shirt sometimes referred to as a full fit shirt.
 Once you confirm your body type it makes buying business shirts online very easy.

 Next are separate sizes charts for each of the three different fits.
-Laid out in centimetres and inches.
+Including mens shirt size conversion, centimetres to inches.
 These measurements are the actual shirt specifications so for collar and sleeve measurements they are very close to you actual body measurement.
 The chest measurement showed is not your own actual chest measurement but allows more room to accommodate a comfortable fit.
 Eg Classic Shirt chest size of 128cm will be a good fit for a mans chest being 114cm who requires a Class Fit.
 That gap narrows as you get to Slim Fit, as this is about a closer fit that shows the body shape off.